WasmEdge/WasmEdge/docs/c_api.md

 5. Host Data Example

-    Developers can set a external data object to the host function context, and access to the object in the function body.
+    Developers can set a external data object to the function context, and access to the object in the function body.
     Assume that a simple WASM from the WAT as following:

     ```